BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 **ARMY SPECIFIC HERO UPGRADE**

-**'Away from prying eyes'** – The Hero’s time spent wandering the paths of Middle-earth has made them a master in finding hidden paths and remaining unseen.
+**'Away from prying eyes'** – The Hero's time spent wandering the paths of Middle-earth has made them a master in finding hidden paths and remaining unseen.
 The Hero gains the *Stalk Unseen* special rule.

 **REINFORCEMENTS**